farsider350/p2pool-dgb-scrypt-350/README.md

 -------------------------
 To use P2Pool, you must be running your own local myriadcoind.
 For standard configurations, using P2Pool should be as simple as:

-	For our Server
+	For Zen Server
     pypy run_p2pool.py --net digibyte

-    For Brus Server
+    For Bru's Server
     pypy run_p2pool.py --net digibytebru

 	For Ilsawa's Server